Lady Gaga: 'I’m Not In The Business Of Trying To Make You All Like Me'

 “The most important thing to me in this whole process is that this film, or documentary, didn’t come across like a big commercial for me, of everybody watching it and seeing how perfect I am and how perfect my career is and how perfect every little thing that I do and touch is, because that is just simply not true,” she said.
 “That would be not in line with everything that I am as an artist.
 I think the most important thing that you can be is authentic.”

 Gaga maintained the right to order Moukarbel, the movie’s director, to turn off the cameras at any given moment, but the singer said that only happened a few times, when she “was overwhelmed and needed space.”
-Otherwise, Moukarbel had access to what Gaga calls “extreme highs” and “lowest lows,” including family issues and “Joanne” naysayers.
+Otherwise, Moukarbel had access to what Gaga calls “extreme highs” and “lowest lows,” including family issues, a breakup and the loneliness of stardom.

 “I’m not in the business of trying to make you all like me,” she said, departing momentarily from her earnestness to resurrect the defiant persona Gaga is known for.
 “I’m in the business of creating fantasies and music and experiences of theater and art that inspires people, hopefully.
 The most important thing to me in my career has always been spreading a positive message.
 And I’d say that’s my most favorite thing about what I know I have heard this film to be about, that there is a positive message behind it and me as a woman.
 I’m happy to show that.
 I think it’s important for artists, not just for me.”